Free Consultation

 In addition to federal regulations governing vehicle recalls, Colorado has its own set of laws and regulations that provide additional protections for consumers.
 Under Colorado law, 5 CCR 1001-24-E-IV, manufacturers are required to adhere to strict notification requirements when issuing recalls for vehicles sold or registered in the state.
 This includes notifying affected consumers by mail and providing clear instructions on how to address the recall and where to get into contact to learn more about the recall.

 Colorado also imposes penalties on manufacturers who fail to comply with recall requirements, including fines and potential legal action.
 Furthermore, Colorado consumers have specific rights under state law, including the right to seek compensation for damages resulting from defective vehicles through product liability claims.
 It’s important for Colorado residents to familiarize themselves with these laws and understand their rights to ensure they are adequately protected during an auto recall.
-Consulting with a knowledgeable personal injury attorney who is well-versed in Colorado recall laws can also provide valuable guidance and assistance in navigating the recall process and protecting one’s rights.
+Consulting with a knowledgeable Denver personal injury attorney who is well-versed in Colorado recall laws can also provide valuable guidance and assistance in navigating the recall process and protecting one’s rights.